ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 Currently, the client will log the following events:

-- `TRACE` - low-level information about the Keep-Alive sockets lifetime
+- `TRACE` - low-level information about the Keep-Alive sockets lifecycle
 - `DEBUG` - response information (without authorization headers and host info)
 - `INFO` - mostly unused, will print the current log level when the client is initialized
 - `WARN` - non-fatal errors; failed `ping` request is logged as a warning, as the underlying error is included in the returned result
-- `ERROR` - fatal errors from `query`/`insert`/`exec`/`command` methods, such as failed connection or request
+- `ERROR` - fatal errors from `query`/`insert`/`exec`/`command` methods, such as a failed request

-Check the default implementation [here](https://github.com/ClickHouse/clickhouse-js/blob/main/packages/client-common/src/logger.ts).
+You can find the default Logger implementation [here](https://github.com/ClickHouse/clickhouse-js/blob/main/packages/client-common/src/logger.ts).

 ## TLS certificates (Node.js only)